bumkerembum/Fluent_Iso-Clip/README.md

 5. Run the code.

 *************
 I have only tried this code on 1920*1080 screen.
-For the other size of screens, the code needs and confirmation
+For the other size of screens, the code needs a confirmation
 *************